Belief and skepticism

 What we fear within, we suspect without.

 This fear and suspicion of one side and holding tight to the other side is all projected by who?
 The ego of course.
 Am I the ego caught in this duality or that which is aware of the very duality playing out?
-When asked about all the doubts rising up within during self-inquiry, Ramana Maharshi said simply, “Doubt the doubter”.
-And elsewhere he said doubt the believer too!
+Instead of getting caught in and identified with all the doubts, what’s necessary is to doubt the doubter.
+And so with the other way round of being identified with beliefs.
+It’s just as necessary to doubt the believer.

 Freedom is therefore to transcend all such dualities of the ego and especially this pernicious duality of belief and skepticism.

-To know or to realize is the essence of true religion.
+To know and realize this is the essence of true religion.
 Belief and skepticism are both obstacles in that journey.